ARMmbed/mbed-os/features/FEATURE_PSA/supporting_psa_in_mbed-os.md

 To help with the creation of PSA targets, a couple of generic targets have been added to `targets/targets.json`.
 * `PSA_Target` (Root level PSA target)
 * `PSA_V7_M_NSPE` (Single v7-M NSPE generic target)
-* `PSA_V7_M_SPE` (Single v7-M SPE generic target)
 * `PSA_DUAL_CORE_NSPE` (Dual-core NSPE generic target)
-* `PSA_DUAL_CORE_SPE` (Dual-core SPE generic target)
 * `PSA_V8_M_NSPE` (v8-M NSPE generic target)
-* `PSA_V8_M_SPE` (v8-M SPE generic target)

 A single-core PSA target doesn't employ hardware isolation between the NSPE and the SPE.
-Therefore for single-core PSA targets only NSPE target is defined.
 PSA secure service emulation enables PSA API compatibility.

 A dual-core PSA target will have at least two cores that are either Armv7-M or Armv6-M. One core will be used for the SPE and another for the NSPE.
 Hardware isolation between the cores enables PSA compliance.
-On dual-core targets, TF-M runs on the SPE and provides PSA services.
-Therefore, it is **MANDATORY** to define both the SPE and the NSPE target for dual-core PSA targets.
+On dual-core targets, TF-M runs on the SPE and provides PSA services and Mbed OS runs on the NSPE.

 An Armv8-M PSA target employs hardware to isolate the NSPE from the SPE.
-On Armv8-M targets, TF-M runs on the SPE and provides PSA services.
-Therefore, it is **MANDATORY** to define both the SPE and the NSPE target for Armv8-M PSA targets.
+On Armv8-M targets, TF-M runs on the SPE and provides PSA services and Mbed OS runs on the NSPE.

 PSA targets **MUST** inherit from the generic PSA target that corresponds to that target's architecture.

-Also, in case of dual-core and v8-M targets, SPE and NSPE targets **MUST** inherit from the respective SPE and NSPE PSA generic targets.
+Only PSA NSPE generic targets have been defined for dual-core and Armv7-M targets because TF-M build tools are used to generate SPE binary instead of Mbed OS build tools.
+Therefore, it is not necessary to define SPE target while adding a new PSA target to Mbed OS, only defining NSPE target is sufficient.

 *Note*
 The examples in this document are taken from `targets/targets.json`.